1. Key messages

 Most causes of premature deaths tend to decrease (or at least remain stable) over time, but there are some exceptions.

-- Premature mortality due to ischemic heart disease fell by 31% in men and 37% in women over the period 2011-2021 ;
+- Premature mortality due to ischaemic heart disease decreased by 28% among men and 31% among women during the period 2012-2022.

-- The same trend is observed for cerebrovascular diseases, with a 23% reduction in men and 16% in women;
+- The same trend is observed for cerebrovascular diseases, with a 17% decrease among men and a 29% decrease among women.

-- In contrast, premature lung cancer mortality rose dramatically among women (60% increase) between 2000 and 2015, then stabilized.
-From the fourth leading cause of death in 2000, it has risen to first place, just above breast cancer;
+- In contrast, premature mortality from lung cancer increased dramatically among women (60% increase) between 2000 and 2015, then stabilised.
+From the fourth leading cause of death in 2000, it rose to the first, just above breast cancer;

 - Men